plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

 Access to the functional keys, which I mostly use to run `emacs` compilation mode.

-This layer also includes caps lock.
+This layer also includes caps lock, the right alternatives to the ctrl and alt modifiers.
+Esc and delete is also on this layer.
+This are not heavily used in my day to day workflow.

 ## Notable features on this layer